-Software reliability is supremely important.
+Software reliability is essential.

-Seriously, where is the empathy?
+Seriously, where’s the empathy?

 - Do software problems largely go unnoticed?